 I’m applying ink to an area on the board using the bullet tip end of the marker.

-Next, I positioned a stencil over the ink.
+Next, I positioned a metal stencil over the ink.

 Then I used the heat gun to activate the ink.
 The goal was to see if the stencil would block areas from the heat and prevent its activation.